Decentralized Gradient Methods with Time-varying Uncoordinated Stepsizes: Convergence Analysis and Privacy Design: An inherently privacy-preserving decentralized gradient algorithm with non-diminishing stepsizes

 \begin{Remark 1} In line with the discussions in the previous remark, PDG-NDS can protect the defined privacy of participating agents irrespective of the number of adversaries and existence of collusion among adversaries. \end{Remark 1}

-We next show that even using time-varying parameters and heterogeneous stepsizes, existing gradient-tracking based decentralized optimization algorithms cannot be adapted to provide the defined privacy.
-We use the AB algorithm proposed in \cite{xin2018linear} as an example to show this since it allows a column-stochastic coupling matrix.
-When adapted to the case with time-varying coupling weights and heterogeneous stepsizes, the AB algorithm has the following form:
+We next show that { directly making stepsize and coupling matrices time-varying in existing gradient-tracking based decentralized optimization algorithms cannot provide the defined privacy.
+We use the AB algorithm proposed in \cite{xin2018linear} as an example to show this since it allows a column-stochastic coupling matrix, which allows individual agents to keep their coupling coefficients private.
+The AB algorithm has the following form \cite{xin2018linear}: